 These consolidated financial statements have been prepared assuming the Company will continue as a going concern.
 The going concern basis of presentation assumes the Company will continue in operation for the foreseeable future and can realize its assets and discharge its liabilities and commitments in the normal course of business.
-During the year ended December 31, 2022, the Company reported an operating loss of \$5,205, net loss of \$5,283, and negative cash flows from operating activities of \$1,509.
-In addition, the Company has a shareholders' deficit of \$1,419 and negative working capital of \$4,431(current assets less current liabilities) at December 31, 2022.
+During the year ended December 31, 2023, the Company reported an operating loss of \$3,346, net loss of \$3,701, and negative cash flows from operating activities of \$602.
+In addition, the Company has a shareholders' deficit of \$3,565 and negative working capital of \$6,114 (current assets less current liabilities) at December 31, 2023.

 The above factors in the aggregate indicate there are material uncertainties which may cast significant doubt about the Company's ability to continue as a going concern.
 The Company's ability to continue as a going concern is dependent on management's ability to successfully secure sales with upfront payments, and / or obtain additional financing.
 There can be no assurance that such plans will be achieved.
 Failure to achieve one or more of these requirements could have a materially adverse effect on the Company's financial condition and / or results of operations.
-The Board of Directors and management continue to take actions to address these issues including exploring options for additional capital and securing subscription-based contracts which will increase revenue in future periods.
+The Board of Directors and management continue to take actions to address these issues including exploring options for additional capital, securing subscription-based contracts which will increase revenue in future periods and securing a material government contract award that will begin to be recognized during the first quarter of 2024.